zwave-js/node-zwave-js/docs/api/controller.md

 Creates a virtual node that can be used to send commands to multiple supporting nodes with a single (multicast) message.
 You can target individual endpoints as usual.

 > [!NOTE]
 > Virtual nodes do not support all methods that physical nodes do.
 Check [`VirtualNode`](api/virtual-node-endpoint.md) for details.
+> Furthermore, it is not possible to send secure commands using multicast or broadcast.

 ## Controller properties